-Aisle widths fall into three categories: very narrow aisle, narrow aisles and wide aisles.
+Aisle widths fall into three categories: very narrow aisle, narrow aisles, and wide aisles.
 Very narrow aisle widths measure 72-78 inches and are smaller than conventional racking.
 Reducing the aisle size can increase storage capacity by almost 50%-60% but can require specialized lift trucks for picking.

 In addition to aisle width, another way to increase storage density is to evaluate your vertical space.
-Is there opportunity to increase storage by changing your current beam elevations?
+Is there an opportunity to increase storage by changing your current beam elevations?

 If there is plenty of space above the pallets within their storage locations, new beam elevations can be considered.
 Can you adjust your beams within the racks to products stored to increase storage capacity?
-Common gap space between the top of a pallet and underside of beam usually range between 4-6 inches.
+Common gap space between the top of a pallet and underside of beam usually ranges between 4-6 inches.
 Anything more than this can be considered lost space.
-A storage system design expert can conduct a walk through of your facility to advise you on other considerations including fire code clearances, in-rack sprinklers, lift truck height requirements and so on.
+A storage system design expert can conduct a walkthrough of your facility to advise you on other considerations including fire code clearances, in-rack sprinklers, lift truck height requirements and so on.

 Dynamic racking, such as carton flow, allows you to load all the SKUs behind each other on inclined rollers.
 Once one product is picked, the next flows to the front for picking allowing more SKUs in less space.
 Dynamic flow racking not only maximizes storage density but increases order fulfillment processes by reducing travel times between picks.